EVA4-RS-Group/Phase2/S5_HumanPoseEstimation/README.md

     - Heatmaps of each joints are converted into point using openCV min_max point with probability.
 Used openCV elllipse and line function to draw the joints and join the joints with given color pattern
 - Deployment
     - ONNX quantilized model deployed on AWS Lambda and model is inferred using ONNX runtime.
+    - Image being resized and normalized using opencv and numpy instead of torchvision.transforms().

 ## 2. Steps (Developer Section)